-This is a warning for all you cynics out there: I’m about to say some things that may be affirming.
+This is a warning for all cynics: I’m about to say some things that may be affirming.

 As a counselor, I’ve talked with hundreds of people.
 The more I do, the more I come to respect people.
 We all make mistakes.
-(In fact, some of us do a lot of dumbass things.)
+(In fact, some of us do many dumbass things.)
 But it is rare to find a person motivated by evil.
-Hearing people’s stories means witnessing people’s struggle and strength.
+Hearing people’s stories means witnessing people’s struggles and strengths.

 You should know your own story.
 You should see your strengths and struggles.
-Yet many of us are more disconnected from ourselves than is healthy.
+Yet in an unhealthy manner, many of us are disconnected from ourselves.
 That is no accident.
 There are systems in this world designed to create disconnection: patriarchy, supremacy, poverty, etc.